 So, who are the under-appreciated nutrients that need to be re-emerged into your diet and make a name for themselves in the headlines of your menu?

 1. Choline– This essential nutrient seemed to be banished from the nutrient headlines when it was unjustly partnered with cholesterol.
-However, it’s busting back into the scenes due to its important role it plays in the proper functioning of your cells, nutrient transport and metabolism.
+However, it’s busting back into the scenes due to the important role it plays in the proper functioning of your cells, nutrient transport, and metabolism.
 Most Americans do not consume the recommended diet of choline, which, according to the IOM, is 425 mg daily for females and 550 mg daily for males.
-To consume more choline into your diet, eat more egg yolks, milk, yogurt, kefir, beans, seeds, cauliflower, cabbage and broccoli.
+To consume more choline into your diet, eat more egg yolks, milk, yogurt, kefir, beans, seeds, cauliflower, cabbage, and broccoli.

 4. Tryptophan– If you suffer from mood swings, Tryptophan can act as a natural mood regulator.
 This essential amino acid has the ability to produce and balance certain hormones naturally.
 It can also help you sleep better, manage chronic pain or migraines, relieve PMS or PMDD and help to alleviate depression and anxiety.
 To naturally get more Tryptophan in your diet be sure to consume cage-free eggs, spirulina, wild-caught fish, pasture-raised poultry, sesame seeds, cashews and walnuts and 100% whole grain oats.

 5. B1 (Thiamine)– This nutrient is used in almost every cell in your body.
 It supports your metabolism and energy level.
-It helps your body maintain proper heath and nerve function.
+It helps your body maintain proper health and nerve function.
 It is mostly found in whole grains and enriched grain products such as breads, pastas, rice and fortified cereal grains.
-During the refining process a lot of the vitamin can be lost so you will find foods fortified with it.
-However, you can consume it through nutritional yeast, seaweed, sunflower seeds, black beans, macadamia nuts, lentils, asparagus and brussel sprouts.
+During the refining process, a lot of the vitamin can be lost so you will find foods fortified with it.
+However, you can consume it through nutritional yeast, seaweed, sunflower seeds, black beans, macadamia nuts, lentils, asparagus, and Brussel sprouts.

-6. Iodine– This vital nutrient is important to your thyroid function and healthy metabolism.
+6. Iodine– This vital nutrient is important to your thyroid function and a healthy metabolism.
 It can prevent certain chronic diseases and help in growth and development.
-It is necessary in almost all of your systems in your body to keep you alive and energized.
-You can feed your body with iodine-rich foods, including iodized salt, eggs, seasonal vegetable and fish.
+It is necessary for almost all of your systems in your body to keep you alive and energized.
+You can feed your body with iodine-rich foods, including iodized salt, eggs, seasonal vegetable, and fish.

 Les Belles NYC’s mission is to provide you with the highest quality dental care by employing our unique brand of modern holistic dentistry.
 Call and book your appointment with us today.